43ravens/NEMO_Nowcast/docs/architecture/messaging.rst

 ****************

-Inside the code of a worker and the nowcast manager, a nowcast message is a Python :py:class:`~collections.namedtuple`:
+Inside the code of a worker and the nowcast manager, a nowcast message is a Python :py:func:`~collections.namedtuple`:

 .. code-block:: python